-On Wednesday, the bill allowing legalized online casino gambling in West Virginia became law.
+On Wednesday, the bill allowing legalized online casinos in West Virginia became law.

 You read that right, H 2934, the West Virginia Lottery Interactive Wagering Act automatically became law when Gov. Jim Justice failed to act on the bill.